Hospitals recruit international nurses to fill pandemic shortages - ExBulletin

 They are getting tired and leaving, Titensor said.

-The recent drop in COVID cases resulted in Montana having the highest rate in the country for a while,and the Billings Clinics ICU was exploding from patients.
+The recent drop in cases with Covid resulted in Montana having the highest rate in the country for a while, and the Billings Clinics ICU was exploding from patients.
 Republican Gov. Greg Gianforte sent the National Guard to the Billings Clinic and other hospitals in Montana; the federal government sent pharmacists and a naval medical team.

 As growth in Montana has slowed, the number of active cases in the Yellowstone county in the hospital home are among the highest states.
-The Billings Clinic ICU is still overcrowded, mostly with COVID patients, and signs still warn visitors that aggressive behavior will not be tolerated, a reminder of the threat of violence and abuse that healthcare workers endure as the pandemic continues.
+The Billings Clinic ICU is still overcrowded, mostly with patients with Covid, and signs still warn visitors that aggressive behavior will not be tolerated, a reminder of the threat of violence and abuse that healthcare workers endure as the pandemic continues.

 Like most hospitals, the Billings Clinic has sought to reduce staff shortages with traveling nurses hiring workers who usually go where the pandemic requires.
 The clinic paid up to $ 200 an hour for their services and, at the bottom of the roof, had up to 200 traveling nurses as part of the workforce.